HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Experiments

 \subsection{Ablation Study}

-We design ablation studies on Ambiguous-HOI~\cite{djrn} under transfer learning and GT-HAKE (GT H-O boxes) setting to verify the components and avoid the influence of primitive detection.
+We design ablation studies on Ambiguous-HOI~\cite{djrn} under transfer learning and GT-HAKE (GT H-O boxes) settings to avoid the influence of primitive detection.
+For more ablation studies, please refer to Suppl.~Sec.~6.3.

-{\bf Language Feature.} To verify the ability of linguistic representation, we replace the primitive Bert feature in Activity2Vec with Gaussian noise, Word2Vec, and GloVe on GT-HAKE mode (64.21 mAP, without rule update).
+{\bf Language Feature.} To verify the ability of the linguistic feature, we replace the primitive Bert feature in Activity2Vec with Gaussian noise, Word2Vec, and GloVe on GT-HAKE mode (64.21 mAP, w/o rule update).
 The results are all worse (60.55, 62.17, 62.43 mAP).
-Especially, the worst performance of Gaussian noise shows the effectiveness of linguistic event features.
+The worst performance of Gaussian noise shows the efficacy of the linguistic features.

 {\bf Logic Rules Complexity.} We change the upper limit of the adopted logic rule number to test its influence on the final performance.
 In the beginning, the inference ability of HAKE improves as human prior knowledge extends.
 However, as the rule count further increases, the performance falls.
 The possible reason is that the rule base is ``overfitted'' and more rules would hurt the generalization ability of HAKE.
-For more details, please refer to Appendix~\ref{sec:rule_analysis}.
+For more details, please refer to Suppl.~Sec.~4.1.

 {\bf Rule Updating Policy.} 1) Without the evaluation and updating of logic rules, the performance degrades from 68.20 mAP to 64.21 mAP, verifying the efficacy of the inductive-deductive policy.
 2) When evaluating the rules, we can select better rules according to either lower train loss or higher performance (mAP) on the train set data.
 We find that they perform basically the same (68.20 and 68.15 mAP respectively).
 3) During updating, the candidate rules have two sources: the annotated primitive-activity pairs from the HAKE train set and automatically generated rules.
 With annotated or generated \textit{only}, the performance falls to 66.89 and 66.96 mAP respectively.